bnjmnrsh/searchlights/readme.md

 ## Basic Use

-Fundamentally you can just plunk the `searchLights.js` script in the footer of your doc. with an inline script instantiating the plugin.
+Fundamentally you can just plunk the `searchLights.js` script in the footer of your HTML with an inline script instantiating the plugin. (i.e. the script is an iife instantiated onto `window` - yolo. )

 ```
 <script src="./searchLights.js" />